bookofproofs/bookofproofs.github.io/_sources/history/20th-century/goins.md

 **Edray Herber Goins** is an Afro-American mathematician working on elliptic curves and icosahedral Galois representations.

 ### Mathematical Profile (Excerpt):
-* Edray Goins was brought up along with his brother.
-* Eddi Beatrice Brown became a teacher, married Goins, and in 1972 she gave birth to Edray Herber Goins, the subject of this biography, in South Central Los Angeles.
 * The Preliminary Scholastic Assessment Test at the time that Goins was at high school consisted of a mathematics section and a verbal section.
 * In 1989 Goins received a National Merit Scholarship Honourable Mention, and in the following year he graduated from High School and was awarded a National Achievement Scholarship.
 * Indeed Goins' American Physical Society Scholarship was renewed for the year 1992-93.